A Weaver on the Horizon: Synopsis

-Despite Huang Qiao'er's awareness that she cannot be with the man she still loves, due to her marriage to another, she recognizes that being Fang Ning's wife also has its benefits.
-Her mother-in-law (Cheng Pei-pei) imparts the family's dyeing secrets, which helps her hone her textile skills.
-However, Fang is aware that his wife still has feelings towards Lin Mufei.
-This prompts Fang to become an alcoholic, leading him to repeatedly abuse her under intoxication and jealousy.
-As for Zhao Jiayi, she remains devoted to Lin, and, after learning that he did not die, eventually sneaks away from the palace to search for him.
-With the help of Lin's mother, Zhao locates him in the city of Changzhou.
-She claims that she only wishes to be with Lin Mufei in battle, regardless of whether he would ultimately love her or not.
+Huang Qiao'er recognizes that although she cannot be with the man she desires due to her marriage, being Ning's wife also has advantages.
+Her mother-in-law (Cheng Pei-pei) imparts the family's dyeing secrets, refining her textile skills.
+Nevertheless, Ning is aware of Qiao'er's lingering feelings for Lin Mufei, leading him to alcoholism and resulting in abuse stemming from his jealousy, and he considers divorcing her despite still being in love with her.
+Meanwhile, Zhao Jiayi remains devoted to Lin and, upon discovering he is alive, leaves the palace to find him.
+With assistance from Mufei's mother, Jiayi locates him in Changzhou, claiming she wishes to be with him in battle.

-Not long afterwards, the Mongols, who establish the Yuan dynasty under the leadership of Kublai Khan, conquer the Song dynasty.
-After going through a series of personal misfortunes and tragedies, Lin is traumatized and decides to focus on protecting Zhao Jiayi, and her surviving clan members, as well as liberating China from the Mongols' tyranny.
-For three years, while battling their enemies and taking care of one another, Lin and Zhao begin to develop a close bond and mutual understanding.
-Zhao helps Lin nurse his despairs, resulting from Huang's marriage to Fang Ning and his mother's execution by one of their adversaries.
-He starts to reciprocate the princess's affection, when he realizes that there is more to her than her apparent vain behavior.
+Not long afterwards, the Mongols, who established the Yuan dynasty under Kublai Khan, conquered Song China.
+After going through hardships, Mufei decides to focus on protecting Zhao Jiayi and her surviving clan members, as well as freeing China from the Mongols' tyranny.
+For three years, while fighting for survival, Mufei and Jiayi developed a close bond.
+Jiayi helps Mufei nurse his sorrows, resulting from Qiao'er's marriage to Fang Ning and his mother's murder by an adversary.
+He starts to reciprocate the princess's affection when he discovers her deeper qualities beyond her initial vanity.

-While fleeing from the Mongols' conquest, Huang has a chance encounter with an extraordinary woodwork instructor, Feng Jiujin (Damian Lau), and becomes his apprentice.
-She ultimately wanders to Yazhou (present day Hainan), where she learns the arts of cotton farming and weaving, and helps the natives improve their textile technology.
+While escaping Mongol oppression, Qiao'er meets an extraordinary carpenter, Feng Jiujin (Damian Lau), and becomes his apprentice.
+She ultimately shipwrecks on the coast of Yazhou (present-day Hainan), where she learns the arts of cotton farming and weaving and helps the natives improve their textile technology.